astral-sh/ruff/README.md

 stylistic checks; limiting to Python 3 obviates the need for certain compatibility checks.)

 Under those conditions, Flake8 implements about 60 rules, give or take.
-At time of writing, ruff implements 37 rules.
-(Note that these 37 rules likely cover a disproportionate share of errors: unused imports, undefined variables, etc.)
+At time of writing, ruff implements 38 rules.
+(Note that these 38 rules likely cover a disproportionate share of errors: unused imports, undefined variables, etc.)

-The 23 unimplemented rules are tracked in #170, and include:
+The unimplemented rules are tracked in #170, and include:

 - 14 rules related to string `.format` calls.
-- 3 rules related to parsing and syntax errors.
+- 1 rule related to parsing and syntax.
 - 6 logical rules.

 Beyond rule-set parity, ruff suffers from the following limitations vis-à-vis Flake8: